ApprenticeAI/frapy/docs/topics/selectors.rst

 (otherwise you'll get a ``ValueError: XPath error:`` exception).
 This is done by passing as many named arguments as necessary.

-`parsel`_, the library powering Scrapy selectors, has more details and examples on `XPath variables`_.
+`parsel`_, the library powering Frapy selectors, has more details and examples on `XPath variables`_.

 .. _XPath variables: https://parsel.readthedocs.io/en/latest/usage.html#variables-in-xpath-expressions